sylvainhalle/BufferTannen/Readme.md

   with a sequential number (used to preserve the ordering of messages received), as well as the number referring to the schema that must be used to decode the message.
+- A *delta segment* contains the binary representation of a message, expressed as the difference ("delta") between that message and a previous one used as a reference.
+Delta segments are used to further compress the representation of a message, in the case where messages don't change much over an interval of time.
-- A third type of segment, *blob*, is currently left unimplemented.
+- A fourth type of segment, *blob*, is currently left unimplemented.
 It is intended to carry raw binary data over the BufferTannen protocol.

 The communication channel sends binary data in units called *frames*.
 A